gburgett/dallas-albania-connection/src/pages/blog/2018-06-2-leader-impact-europe.md

 ![Leader Impact Team](/files/LI_team.jpg)

-Will Noll is a Director of the Team Albania ministry and has been discipling/sending mission teams to Eastern Europe since 2013.
+_Will Noll is Director of the Team Albania ministry and has been discipling/sending mission teams to Eastern Europe since 2013.
 In Albania he has been a key part of high school ministry in Tirana and Korça.
 Will is currently focused on developing the young adults/professionals ministry in Albania, as well as launching a Christ-centered 12-step recovery ministry in Poland.
-Will resides in Dallas, Texas.
+Will resides in Dallas, Texas._